-- Dr. Mobley will prescribe you a narcotic Pain Medication to help control your pain after surgery.
+• Dr. Mobley will prescribe you a narcotic pain medication to help control your pain after surgery.
 They will explain in detail how and when to use them.
-If you have any allergies or issues (nausea, itching, or sensitivities) with a certain pain medication, please let them know in advance, so they are able to give you a more compatible pain medication prescription. - Tylenol is the ONLY over-the-counter pain medication you are able to take after surgery for seven days.
+If you have any allergies or issues (nausea, itching, or sensitivities) with a certain pain medication, please let them know in advance, so they are able to give you the right pain medication.

+- Tylenol is the ONLY over-the-counter pain medication you are able to take after surgery for seven days.
 No aspirin, Alleve, or Ibuprofen.
-They can all cause bleending. - Common side effects of narcotics include: - Constipation: Take a stool softener (MiraLax), increase fluids and walk more. - Nausea: Decrease narcotics, use the prescribed suppository, and take medication with food. - Loss of appetite: This will improve over time and once you stop taking the narcotic. - Sleepiness: This will improve once you stop taking the narcotics. - You should NEVER drive or consume alcohol while taking narcotic pain medication.
+They can all cause bleeding. - Common side effects of narcotics include: - Constipation: Take a stool softener (Mira Lax), increase fluids, walk more. - Nausea: Decrease narcotics, use a suppository, and take medication with food. - Loss of appetite: This will improve over time and once you stop taking the narcotic. - Sleepiness: This will improve once you stop taking the narcotics. - You should NEVER drive or consume alcohol while taking narcotic pain medication. - 5.
+Activity/Exercise: - Following your surgery, NO strenuous activity or exercise should be performed for the first week. - Light mobility is encouraged and is vital to your recovery.
+Take short, frequent walks around your house to decrease the chances of complications, decrease the possibility of developing a blood clot, and maintain good circulation. - Do not lie in bed for extended periods of time. - One week following surgery, you can begin to increase your activity by 15% each day.
+By the 14th day following surgery, you should be back to your normal activities. - 6.
+Return to work: - In most cases you will be able to return to work within 7-10 days after your surgery.
+Each patient is different in their healing process so this can be discussed at one of your post-op appointments.

-5. Activity/Exercise:

-- Following your surgery, NO strenuous activity or exercise for the first week. - Light mobility is encouraged and is vital to your recovery.

-Take short frequent walks around your house to decrease the chances of complications, to decrease the possibility of developing a blood clot, and to maintain good circulation. - Do not lie in bed for extended periods of time. - One week following surgery you can begin to increase your activity by 15% each day.
-By the 14th day following surgery, you should be back to your normal activities.

-6. Return to work:

-• In most cases you will be able to return to work within 10-14 days after your surgery.
-Each patient is different in their healing process, so this can be discussed at one of your post-op appointments.
 A return to work form can be given to you at that time.